juhisni/robot-framework-demo/README.md

 ## Usage ##
 Execute test case by:
 1) Navigating to project directory (robot-framework-demo) on command prompt.
-2) Running windows batch-file (.bat) on command prompt by typing: runallRF.bat Configuration(jenkins or local) Browser Tag
+2) Running windows batch-file (.bat) on command prompt by typing: runallRF.bat Browser Tag
-FOR EXAMPLE runallRF.bat local Chrome demo
+FOR EXAMPLE runallRF.bat Chrome demo
-This command will run all test cases with a tag called "demo" on Chrome on a local configuration instead of a jenkins job.
+This command will run all test cases with a tag called "demo" on Chrome
 3) Test results can be accessed from the robot-results directory.

 # NOTE #